Priceless (advertising campaign)

 Priceless is an advertising campaign by Mastercard that started in 1997 and makes use of the slogan "There are some things money can't buy; for everything else, there's Mastercard".
 It has provided Mastercard with a constant and recognizable message.
+The advertisements, which generally revolve around a given theme, list the cost of some related products or services (usually three of them) before listing a fourth, intangible concept, which is valued as "priceless", before the announcer reads the slogan.

 History

 The first of these Priceless ads was run during the 1997 World Series.
 There were numerous different TV, radio and print ads.
 Mastercard registered Priceless as a trademark.
 Actor Billy Crudup has been the voice in the US market; actor Jack Davenport was the voice in the UK.
 The original idea and concept of the campaign stems from the advertising agency of McCann Erickson (as it was named in 1997).

 The purpose of the campaign is to position Mastercard as a friendly credit card company with a sense of humor, as well as responding to the public's worry that everything is being commodified and that people are becoming too materialistic.